 Persephone had yet to find any comfort in Sir Doouge or anyone’s words so instead the past few weeks, let thoughts drift in and out of her mind.
-Nothing could possibly be as beautiful as her homeland had been, even in shambles her home was more beautiul then any land she’d ever drempt of.
+Nothing could be beautiful as her homeland had been, even in shambles her home was more incredible then any land she’d ever drempt of.
 Nothing seemed to make sense anymore.
-As they walked past an ill kept rose garden, memories of a time when the garden was great brought a sting deep in her heart.
+As they walked past an ill kept rose garden, memories of a time when the garden was great flooded her mind.

-“Shhh….,” a young and spry boy with bouncing blonde curls and soft blue eyes hissed as he pressed his hand to young Persephone’s mouth.
+“Shhh….,” Doouge hissed as he pressed his hand to young Persephone’s mouth.
 The hour was late and the full moon reached through her bedroom window.
-She had an instinct to scream but when she realized it was her sworn young knight who sat beside her she bit hard on his finger.
+She had an instinct to scream but when she realized it was Doouge who sat beside her she bit hard on his hand.

 They tumbled down a long tunnel, Persephone screaming and the young knight laughing hysterically.
 There was a soft glow growing brighter towards the end of the fall and twigs and roots began snapping at their clothes as they moved towards the light.
 The two rolled out of a bush and Persephone suddenly realized where they were.

 “How did you do that?”
-She gasped as the sweet sent of the rose garden filled her nostrils, everything came into view with help from the moon’s light.
-The garden was miles from the castle and nobody was allowed there but royal blood.
+She gasped as the sweet sent of the rose garden filled her nostrils, everything came into view with help from the moon’s light, it was miles from the castle and nobody was allowed there but royal blood.
 Typical Doouge smiled a wide smile, ” my father told me the castle is magic, I didn’t believe it but here we are!
 We will find every exit from the castle so you can escape if ever the time comes.”
 The mere word magic made Persephone fear, “but magic is forbidden!”
 Doouge shook his head,”Nobody has to know.”
 It felt exciting to have this secret and somehow the danger didn’t seem to bother her.

 She marveled at the garden under the moonlight.
-Every shade of the rainbow was visible in the garden’s botanical array.
-Each rose held it’s own unique smell that was no less sweet then the last.
+Every shade of the rainbow was visible in the garden’s botanical array, each rose held it’s own unique smell that was no less sweet then the last.
 Doouge, noticing her looking at a single white rose, swiftly plucked it off the vine and handed it to her in a mockingly romantic way.
 Persephone bowed sweetly taking the rose, both of them chuckling.
 “Ouch!” the rose bit her and was thrown to the ground.
 Tarnished with red, the rose sat abandoned beside the ivory archway.
 Doouge kept apologizing through the laughter and as dawn approached a realization hit Persephone,”Doogie..how are we going to get inside?”

 To Be Continued….